ericayzeng/Biof-501/README.md

 In this pipeline, we are using SSPI from 70 participants with schizophrenia in order to gain insights into symptom patterns, and identify distinct subgroups.
 This dataset is from a published 2022 study.
 Patients with psychosis were recruited through Vancouver Coastal Health mental health teams, psychiatric hospitals, and community health agencies.
 The sample consisted of 70 participants in the schizophrenia group.

 A pipeline is crucial for this analysis because it ensures the systematic, efficient, and reproducible processing of SSPI data.
+First we will need to load the data.
+As the data may require preprocessing, we have a dedicated step for this task.
+Next a principal component analysis is performed.
+Finally the pipeline clusters the patients based on their SSPI rankings.

 ![Untitled presentation (2)](https://github.com/user-attachments/assets/ee7d05d1-4d7b-489d-b8eb-d9f4e2680331)